 It’s never too early to help kids think creatively about STEM subjects — science, technology, engineering, and math.
-Here are a few fun Q4KIDZ questions to help them think about building, gravity, and measuring.
+Here are a few fun questions for kids to help them think about building, gravity, and measuring.
 There are no perfect answers — the goal is just to have fun thinking about these topics.

 Building & Measuring